 - Buy tickets to see the Colosseum in advance.
 Tickets are available online as well.

 - Get there early.
-The Colosseum opens its doors at 8:30 and lines start to form at ten till.
+The Colosseum opens its doors at 8:30 and lines often start to form at 7:45.

-- If you plan on spending a few days in Rome get the Roma Pass.
-It covers many of the museums as well and can actually save you a bit of money.
+- If you plan on spending a few days in Rome get the Roma Pass, it covers many of the museums as well and can save you a bit of money.

 - Almost everything is paved but very uneven after hundreds of years of foot traffic.
 Take good footwear if you’re walking around.